hal-ullr/cmdfetch/README.md

 ###History
 ---
 This is version 5.0.0 of CMDFetch.
 CMDFetch is a clone of screenfetch/screenfo for Windows written in Lua.
 CMDFetch was written as a batch file and distributed with proprietary binaries until version 2.0.0.
 Version 2.0.0 and later are written in Lua with no proprietary dependencies Version 2.1.5 was re-written from the bottom up as version 3.0.0 with several new features.
-Version 4 was a feature clone of Version 3 with a cleaner code base, but it never saw completion.
-Version 5 is a rewrite of Version 4 with a modified feature set.
+Version four was a feature clone of Version three with a cleaner code base, but it never saw completion.
+Version five is a rewrite of Version four with a modified feature set.
 Versions 3.0.0 to 4.0.0 are source independent of versions predating 2.0.0 like Winfetch, but are a continuation of the project and contain fragments of code from versions after 2.0.0.
 Versions 5.0.0 and after are source independent of all previous versions, but functionally comparable.

 ###Arguments:
 ---